zetanumbers/posts/myosotis.md

 problem](https://en.wikipedia.org/wiki/Halting_problem).

-On the topic of abort, it shouldn't be considered an end to any lifetime, since otherwise abort and even spontaious termination of a program like SIGTERM becomes unsafe.
+On the topic of abort, it shouldn't be considered an end to any lifetime, since otherwise abort and even spontaneous termination of a program like SIGTERM becomes unsafe.

 To move forward let's determine required conditions for drop